Joey Wendle Player Props: Marlins vs. Cardinals

-Joey Wendle -- hitting .316 with a double, a walk and an RBI in his past 10 games -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Adam Wainwright on the mound, on July 4 at 1:10 PM ET.
+On Thursday, Joey Wendle (.395 on-base percentage in past 10 games, 80 points above season-long percentage) and the Miami Marlins play the St. Louis Cardinals, whose starting pitcher will be Jack Flaherty.
+First pitch is at 6:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Cardinals.
+He reached base in his only plate appearance in his most recent game against the Cardinals.

 Joey Wendle Game Info & Props vs. the Cardinals